MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-configure-templates.md

 #Customer intent: As a dev, devops, or it admin, I want to
 ---

-# Configure multitenant organization templates using the Microsoft Graph API (Preview)
+# Configure multitenant organization templates using the Microsoft Graph API

-> [!IMPORTANT]
-> Multitenant organization is currently in PREVIEW.
-> See the [Product Terms](https://aka.ms/EntraPreviewsTermsOfUse) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 This article describes how to configure a policy template for your multitenant organization.